softwaresaved/esrc-software-study/Src/ESRC.md

 | Particle Astrophysics          | 1                | 154,236     |
 | Catalysis & surfaces           | 1                | 120,083     |

 There are some large items near the top.
+Also, some of the items would not usually fall under the ESRC area.

 If we only focus on currently active projects we get:

 | Category                                   | Number of awards | Award (£)   |
 |:-------------------------------------------|:-----------------|:------------|